Singapore Public Holidays 2025: Updated Celebrations & Dates

 • Boxing Day

-The reason why these public holidays were removed by the Ministry of Manpower was to improve the nation’s business competitiveness as this means a reduction of business costs incurred by Singapore companies, and mitigate the impact brought about by statutory leave.
+The reason why these public holidays were removed by the Ministry of Manpower was to improve the nation’s business competitiveness as this means a reduction of business costs incurred by Singapore companies and mitigate the impact brought about by statutory leave.

 How Singapore’s Public Holidays Compare to Those of Its Neighbours

-To put things into perspective on how the Singaporean government stands regionally when it comes to public holidays, let’s take a look at how nation’s public holidays compare to our Southeast Asian neighbours – Indonesia, Malaysia, the Philippines, and Vietnam.
+To put things into perspective on how the Singaporean government stands regionally when it comes to public holidays, let’s take a look at how the nation’s public holidays compare to our Southeast Asian neighbours – Indonesia, Malaysia, the Philippines, and Vietnam.

 Number of Public Holidays in Each Country

-Most of the four countries have similar number of public holidays, with the exception of Indonesia who has 16!
+Most of the four countries have a similar number of public holidays, with the exception of Indonesia who has 16!

 Countries No. of Public Holidays